↓ Skip to candidate cards Β· Read the full guide

 CA Values Alignment

 How closely does this candidate's record and policy instincts map to California's broad center of gravity β€” housing access, climate action, healthcare, worker protections, and democratic norms?
-This is not about party label alone; it's about demonstrated ideology.
+This is not about party label alone; it's about demonstrated ideology over time.

 8–10: Strong on both dimensions β€” ready and aligned